Akihiko-Fuji/Akihiko-Fuji/README.md

 I have **designed, developed, and operated** various **factory digital transformation** systems including:  <BR>
    - **MES systems** I developed end-to-end, covering **concept planning, system design, hardware evaluation, coding, deployment, and ongoing maintenance**, to collect **work performance data from human operators**, rather than just machines. 📊
-   - I'm a member of [ENAA's Smart Factory Research Group](https://www.enaa.or.jp/research/smart).
+   - I'm a member of [ENAA Smart Factory Research Group](https://www.enaa.or.jp/research/smart).
    - **Work instruction printing systems**, which I optimized for **work efficiency and material minimization** using **operations research** principles. 🖨️
    - **Error prevention systems** I developed to prevent **human errors in material usage and work procedures** in factory operations. ⚙️
    - **Warehouse management systems** I built, utilizing **RFID or QR codes** for efficient tracking and inventory control. 📦
    - **Streamlit** I have started graphing our data using Streamlit.📈📊
    - **Order support tools**📃
    - **WordPress-based** employee community services & custom web-based tools, and I build systems for Redmine, a project management web application, and Zabbix, a network management tool🌐 and some et cetera systems.

 ### 🏗️ **Building & Construction**
  Involved in **administrative coordination**, **legal compliance**, and **project management** in architecture.